DouwMarx/phenomenological_model/README.md

 # Phenomenological model

 Python implementation of phenomenological bearing model.
+See docs/procedure.md for an high level explanation of what the code is doing.

 ## Usage
 - Edit the *simulation_properties.yml* file to change the simulation properties.